microsoft/edge-devtools-network-console/README.md

 # Introduction
-Network Console (working title) is an experimental tool for Microsoft Edge DevTools component for making synthetic network requests over HTTP.
+Network Console (working title) is an experimental component for Chromium-based DevTools for making synthetic network requests over HTTP.
 It can be used during the dev-test loop for web APIs.

 As part of this effort, we want to meet our customers where they are.
 We know that Network Console isn't going to be feature-complete with our initial pass; we want to have the flexibility to iterate rapidly, experiment in the open, and get great ideas for what will be going into Network Console in the future.

-This project is new, and while the first iteration is going to be rolling into Edge DevTools behind an experiment flag, we're not sure what the right long-term vision for it is; for example, will it be better to package it into a browser extension rather than a built-in tool?
+This project is new, and while the first iteration is going to be rolling into Microsoft Edge DevTools behind an experiment flag, we're not sure what the right long-term vision for it is; for example, will it be better to package it into a browser extension rather than a built-in tool?
 We're not sure yet; this is a relatively fresh canvas for us to start from.
 Please keep that in mind if you consider contributing.

 ## Structure of Network Console